markwragg/markwragg.github.io/drafts/well-architect-terraform-with-psrule.md

 > "A rules engine geared towards testing Infrastructure as Code (IaC).
 Rules you write or import perform static analysis on IaC artifacts such as: templates, manifests, pipelines, and workflows."

-The idea is that you (or Microsoft, or the community) define rules for how your infrastructure should be configured and PSRule (executed as part of your development process) confirms those constraints are being followed.
+The idea is that you (or Microsoft, the community, the Council of Elrond) define rules for how your infrastructure should be configured and PSRule (executed as part of your development process) confirms those constraints are being followed.
 Infrastructure code is often complex, and can be developed by multiple individuals or teams over time.
 PSRule can act as a guard rail to ensure the infrastructure requirements of your organisation are being followed, or used to evaluated the quality of existing infrastructure.

 Obviously developing these rules is itself a timely endeavour, but PSRule has done the heavy lifting for you by providing various pre-built rules based on best practice guidance such as the [Azure Well-architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).
 PSRule is extensible, so you choose which existing rules you want to use, and customise them (and/or develop your own rules) to meet your requirements.